 2.0 All work shall be scheduled to avoid major sporting events, conventions, concerts, and similar special events as specified by the engineer.
 During the term of this contract, there are six major holiday weekends: Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas, and New Year’s Day.
 All lanes shall be scheduled to be open to traffic during these holiday periods, from 12:00 noon on the last working day preceding the holiday until 9:00 a.m. on the first working day subsequent to the holiday, unless otherwise designated by the engineer.

 X. WORK ZONE TRAFFIC MANAGEMENT PLAN 1.0 General.
 Work zone traffic management shall be in accordance with applicable portions of Division 100 and Division 600 of the Standard Specifications, and specifically as follows: 2.0 Traffic Management Schedule.
 2.1 The contractor shall notify the engineer at least 48 hours prior to performing any work at each work site with the exception of high priority repairs.
 The notification shall include all information needed to identify traffic impacts such as work location, anticipated work hours, traffic control plan type, required lane or shoulder closures, anticipated duration of the work, etc. The engineer will make appropriate notification to the public, MoDOT customer service, and MoDOT work crews of the contractor's operations.
 2.2 The contractor shall notify the engineer at the actual time of closing any lane or shoulder and shall again notify the engineer when the lane or shoulder is reopened to traffic.
-2.3 The contractor shall notify the engineer as soon as practical any postponement due to weather, material, or other circumstances and shall renotify the engineer when the work has been rescheduled.
+2.3 The contractor shall notify the engineer as soon as practical any postponement due to weather, material, or other circumstances and shall also notify the engineer when the work is rescheduled.

 2.4 In order to ensure minimal traffic interference, the contractor shall schedule lane closures for the absolute minimum amount of time required to complete the work.
 Lanes shall not be closed until material is available for continuous work and the contractor is prepared to diligently pursue the work until the closed lane is reopened to traffic.